digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/option-extension.rst

 On the other hand, if the close price of AAPL is below the *strike* price, the option would expire worthless.

-This option instrument is autotomatically exercised.
+This option instrument is automatically exercised.
 This means that the decision whether or not to exercise is done automatically by comparing the *strike* price to an observation of the close price.
 For this to work, you need to define an *Observation* as well: